OluwajobaOluwabori/Customer-Churn-Prediction/README.md

 Capstone_Project_main.ipynb contains analysis and predictions for small dataset.
 Capstone_Project_full.ipynb contains analysis and predictions for full dataset.

+## Results
+In depth analysis to this project can be found [here](https://medium.com/@oluwabori.joba/predicting-churn-with-spark-a-practical-guide-02dedd9e9664)
 ## Acknowledgements
 Datasets was gotten from Udacity for a fictional digital music service called Sparkify